Haricharan2012/SpaceXShoot/README.md

 3.Responsive Controls: Maneuver with arrow keys and shoot lasers with spacebar for precise combat.<br>

-4.Immersive Soundtrack: Toggle music on/off with "m" key, enhancing the deep space atmosphere.<br>.
+4.Immersive Soundtrack: Toggle music on/off with "m" key, enhancing the deep space atmosphere.<br>

 How to Play:<br>